pejhar/whoami/README.md

 ## 👤 About Me

-Ahmad Shirzadi is a passionate web developer with expertise in building minimalist and efficient web applications.
+Ahmad Shirzadi is a passionate software engineer with expertise in building minimalist and efficient web applications.
 Connect with Ahmad on:

 *   **LinkedIn**: [linkedin.com/in/ahmad-shirzadi](https://www.linkedin.com/in/ahmad-shirzadi/)
 *   **GitHub**: [github.com/pejhar](https://github.com/pejhar)